Analytic function: Real versus complex analytic functions

 Also, if a complex analytic function is defined in an open ball around a point x0, its power series expansion at x0 is convergent in the whole open ball (holomorphic functions are analytic).
 This statement for real analytic functions (with open ball meaning an open interval of the real line rather than an open disk of the complex plane) is not true in general; the function of the example above gives an example for x0 = 0 and a ball of radius exceeding 1, since the power series 1 − x^{2} + x^{4} − x^{6}... diverges for |x| ≥ 1.

 Any real analytic function on some open set on the real line can be extended to a complex analytic function on some open set of the complex plane.
 However, not every real analytic function defined on the whole real line can be extended to a complex function defined on the whole complex plane.
-The function ƒ(x) defined in the paragraph above is a counterexample, as it is not defined for x = ±i.
-This explains why the Taylor series of ƒ(x) diverges for |x| > 1, i.e., the radius of convergence is 1 because the complexified function has a pole at distance 1 from the evaluation point 0 and no further poles within the open disc of radius 1 around the evaluation point.
+The function f(x) defined in the paragraph above is a counterexample, as it is not defined for x = ±i.
+This explains why the Taylor series of f(x) diverges for |x| > 1, i.e., the radius of convergence is 1 because the complexified function has a pole at distance 1 from the evaluation point 0 and no further poles within the open disc of radius 1 around the evaluation point.